ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ### Section 4.2 Condition Number estiomation: condition_number_monte_carlo_parallel.py

-This experiment runs multiple trials in parallel.
-Constructs a nyström preconditioner, calculates the condition number and saves the results.
-The script is defined for two regularization parameters mu1, mu2.
-They are left as their default values like in the thesis.
+This experiment runs multiple trials in parallel, constructs a Nyström preconditioner, calculates the condition number, and saves the results.
+The script uses two regularization parameters, mu1 and mu2, which are left at their default values as in the thesis.
 Run the code:

 ````